Mission Statement of the Department of Computer Science

 Program Educational Objectives

-- proven ability to communicate with their peers, supervisors and subordinates
+- Demonstrated ability to effectively communicate with their peers, supervisors, subordinates and professional partners.

-- continued active participation in life-long learning to adapt to an ever-changing technological environment.
+- Commitment to active participation in life-long learning to adapt to an ever-changing environment of software technology

-- ethical commitment that allows them to deal successfully with the social and technical ethical problems that have and will continue to arise in their lives and work.
+- Ethical commitment that allows them to deal successfully with the social, technical and professional ethical problems that have and will continue to arise in their lives and work.

 This success is reflected in their job satisfaction, the respect of their peers, their highly responsible and valued work, and their competitive salaries.